 There are different types of barcoding regions used for different biological kingdoms.
 For example, all animals are identified using the same specific DNA region, whilst all plants are identified using a different region.

 The first step is to collect a sample for study.
 Then, using a tool like Bento Lab, DNA is extracted from the sample (1) and the target DNA region is amplified using PCR (2), meaning that lots of copies of the DNA barcode are made.
 Visualisation of amplified DNA by gel electrophoresis (3) determines whether the PCR was successful.
 Finally, the DNA barcode is sequenced (4).
 The species can be identified by comparing the sequenced DNA barcode to reference databases.

 The DNA can be sequenced by sending the amplified DNA to a sequencing service or by using a portable DNA sequencing machine.

 You can find out more information, protocols, and guides in the drop down menu at the top of the page.

 We are passionate about making the power of PCR available to anyone.
 Using DNA barcoding to identify species can be essential for many reasons, from food safety to conservation.

 If you are interested in carrying out this workflow for yourself, we would love to hear from you!
-Over the coming weeks, we are adding a hub of DNA barcoding resources here.
+Over the coming weeks and months we are adding to our Knowledge Hub of DNA barcoding resources.
 Let us know what would be most helpful to you!